Religious harmony in India

-Religious harmony in India is a concept that indicates that there is love, affection between different religions in India.
-The Indian constitution supports and encourages religious harmony.
+Religious harmony in India is a concept that indicates that there is love, affection between different religions throughout the history of the Indian subcontinent.
+In the modern-day Republic of India, the Indian constitution supports and encourages religious harmony.
 In India, every citizen has a right to choose and practice any religion.
-There are examples of Muslims and Sikhs building temples.
+There are examples of Muslims and Sikhs building temples together.
 In India, different religious traditions live harmoniously.
 Seers of religions call for religious harmony in India.

+India is the largest secular state in the world.
+The Preamble to the Constitution of India states that India is a secular state, and the Constitution of India has declared the right to freedom of religion to be a fundamental right.
+India has the largest number of followers of Hinduism, Sikhism, Zoroastrianism (i.e. Parsis and Iranis), Jainism, and the Bahá'í Faith in the world.
+It further hosts the third most followers of Islam, behind Indonesia and Pakistan, the ninth largest population of Buddhists and the fifteenth largest population of Christians.
+Several tribal religions are also present in India, such as Donyi-Polo, Sanamahism, Sarnaism, Niamtre, and others.

+Jana Gana Mana (The first stanza of the original song "Bharoto Bhagyo Bidhata"), India's national anthem, written by polymath, activist and country's first Nobel laureate Rabindranath Tagore, promotes communal harmony by referencing various religious communities within its lyrics.
+The second verse of the song Bharoto Bhagyo Bidhata specifically mentions "Hindu, Bauddho, Sikh, Jain, Parasik, Musalman, Khristani" demonstrating unity among diverse faiths.
+This reflects the anthem's intention to unite all Indians, regardless of their religious background, under the banner of a single nation.

 For popular film stars in India like Salman Khan, festivals of Hindus and Muslims are equal.
 According to Dalai Lama, India is a model for religious harmony.
-He mentions that "In the last 2000-3000 years, different religious traditions, such as Jainism, Islam, Sikhism, and others, have flourished here.".
-The whole concept of religious harmony is the most valuable treasure of India.
+He mentions that "In the last 2000–3000 years, different religious traditions, such as Jainism, Islam, Sikhism, and others, have flourished here.
+The whole concept of religious harmony is the most valuable treasure of India."
 In a lecture organized on the silver jubilee of Seshadripuram Educational Trust, Dalai Lama further said that though religions have various philosophies and spiritual traditions, all of them carry the same message of love.
 He also emphasized the importance of acknowledging each other as brothers and sisters.
 As mentioned by Dalai Lama, reviving ancient Indian knowledge helps us to live peacefully and in perfect harmony with other communities.
 This kind of knowledge guides us to the right path and paves the way for a happy and peaceful community and world.